[ PILLAR 2 / IS YOUR EXPERTISE STILL SAFE? ]

 • Judgment under ambiguity, where the right move depends on context that never made it into writing.

-• Reading the room: politics, resistance, the thing the client is not saying.
+• Reading the room.
+Politics, resistance, the thing the client is not saying.

-• Accountability: no client can hold a model responsible for a bad call.
+• Accountability.
+No client can hold a model responsible for a bad call.

 • Pattern recognition from lived cases, the sense that this situation rhymes with one from 2019 and will break the same way.